robinkraft/robinkraft.github.com/_posts/2012-05-26-spatial-join-with-JTS.md

 ---
 layout: post
-title: Fires, and Spatial Joins with JTS
+title: Fires and Spatial Joins with JTS
 ---

-Introduction
+Fires and Spatial Joins with JTS
 ============

 I've got a soft spot for spatial joins and the Sample tool in Spatial Analyst for ArcGIS.
 This is partly because it's so darn useful and comes up all the time, but also raster sampling was one of the first GIS operation I coded up by hand, using Python and Numpy.
 Ah, those were the days ...